ihucos/panini/docs/index.md

 [help]
 help       = Manage testapp
+app        = Start testapp
-postgres   = Start postgrees server redis      = Start redis server devbox     = Run something inside nix app        = Start testapp up         = Run app and dependencies.
+devbox     = Run something inside nix postgres   = Start postgrees server redis      = Start redis server up         = Run app and dependencies. uv         = Run uv
 ```

-Run any of the defined commands, for example:
+Now run any of the defined commands, for example:
 ```
 $ panini up
 ```
 <img src="assets/process-compose.png" alt="process-compose terminal" width="width: 100%;"/>

-## Congratulation!
+## Congratulations

 **You got**

-- An isolated development environment (Based on nix and docker)
+- An isolated, shareable development environment with minimal dependencies.
-- Handy commands to manage your app
+- A handy way to organize development specific tasks
-- Easily run your whole app and its dependencies
+- Run your app and dependant services in one command.

 **Forget the days of**

+- "It works on my machine"
-- Containerizing everything so it fits into `docker compose`
+- Containerizing everything, so it fits into `docker-compose`
-- Slow test runs because of docker for mac.
+- Slow test runs because of docker for mac (use nix).
 - Huge YAML files nobody understands.
-- Many weird files in your repo that barely accomplish the same.
-- Isolated development environments are not a luxury anyomore.

----
+- I weird collection of weird files.
+One weird file for everything is enough.